neologd/neologd-solr-elasticsearch-synonyms/README.md

 ## Getting started

 ### Dependencies
-This synonyms file is mainly used with following open source search server.
+This synonyms file can use with following open source search server.

 - Elasticsearch